taoyuphy/starter-hugo-research-group/content/authors/shuaiqi_chang/_index.md

     institution: Department of Physics, University of Science and Technology of China
     year: 2022.09-present
   - course: Bachelor in Physics
-    institution: Department of Physics, University of Science and Technology of China
+    institution: Department of Physics, Nanjing University of Aeronautics and Astronautics
-    year: 2017.09-2021.06
+    year: 2019.09-2023.06

 # Social/Academic Networking